IamAnh47/HybridParadigmChat/README.md

-# Hybrid ParadigmChat Chat Application
+# Hybrid Paradigm Chat Application

 A hybrid client-server and P2P chat application with features similar to Discord.